pizzidellamaremma/zabbix-agent-windows-installer/README.md

 # Zabbix Agent 2 Windows PowerShell installer
 Zabbix Agent 2 PowerShell installer.

-The script checks if Zabbix Agent 2 is already installed on the client, then asks for some info (prefix, IP/DNS name of Zabbix Server, port to use for inbound connections, metadata for auto-registration rules.
-Then it creates the root dir, the conf file and other things.
+The script checks if Zabbix Agent 2 is already installed on the client, then asks for some info (prefix, IP/DNS name of Zabbix Server, port to use for inbound connections, metadata for auto-registration rules), then it creates the root dir, the conf file and other things.

 Default config will install Zabbix Agent 2 on C:\Zabbix.
 To change the directory change the $defpath variable.